 When Should You NOT Sleep Train?
 Sleep training should be avoided, skipped, or quit if it becomes harmful to the family’s health or well-being.
 For more information on when not to sleep train, read this article on when and why to quit sleep training.

 Will Sleep Training Harm My Baby?
 Generally speaking, when sleep training is done right it is totally safe and has no long-lasting effects (positive or negative).
-For more information on sleep training, click here for studies on sleep training safety or click here for if it’s good for your family.
+For more information on sleep training, click here for studies on sleep training safety, or click here if it’s good for your family.